 Growing up, both of Alison Hunts' parents served in the Wisconsin National Guard.
 Now, she is taking a similar path.

-Hunt, a 2017 graduate of UND’s John D. Odegard School of Aerospace Sciences, is moving on to her career flying unmanned aerial systems for General Atomics, a defense contractor headquartered in San Diego.
+Hunt, a 2017 graduate of UND’s John D. Odegard School of Aerospace Sciences, is moving on to her career flying unmanned aerial systems for a major defense contractor headquartered in San Diego.
 Unmanned aircraft manufactured by the company fly as part of military operations around the world.